 Requirements

-In DWAN framework it is assumed that possibly multiple clients communicate with a single backend consisting of the database and the server software which implements access to the database.
+In the DWAN framework it is assumed that possibly multiple clients communicate with a single backend consisting of the database and the server software which implements access to the database.
 A client is developed specifically for a particular sort(s) of web-documents, whereas the backend is not specific and treats requests of all clients in the same way.
 The core of the backend is the database where annotations and information about annotated targets are stored together with cached representations of the targets.
 A cached representation is a copy, e.g. a screenshot, of a target document.
-Storing cached representations allows to retrieve the copy of an annotated document when the actual web-document under the target’s URI has been updated so that localizing the annotation in it becomes difficult or even impossible.
+Storing cached representations allows to retrieve the copy of an annotated document when the actual web-document under the target’s URI has been updated so that locating the annotation in it becomes difficult or even impossible.
 It may happen when the corresponding fragment has been significantly changed or disappeared.

-A client and a server exchanges data via sending REST requests and responds.
+A client and a server exchange data via sending REST requests and responses.
 A client accepts and sends XML files that obey DWAN XML schema which is a part of the server-side software.
 It mirrors a data model that has been designed to represent the main data classes, which are involved in constructing annotations, and relations between these classes.

 Annotation Tools

-Sate of the art on September 2012
+State of the art on September 2012

-Before development of DWAN began, more than 40 available annotation tools had been investigated to see if they could be and to which extend they could be used as a starting point for DWAN client.
-Selection had been based on four criteria: tool’s functionality compliance with task 5.6 requirements, if it is an open software, if it can be adjusted to communicate with the backend, and platform-independency.
+Before development of DWAN began, more than 40 available annotation tools had been investigated to see if they could be (and to which extend they could be) used as a starting point for DWAN client.
+Selection had been based on four criteria: tool’s functionality compliance with task 5.6 requirements, if it is open software, if it can be adjusted to communicate with the backend, and platform-independency.
 The table below represent the results of the investigation.